 05 of 10

 Keep a clean set of leg wraps handy for emergencies.
-Since you want them to be clean and ready, have an extra set of stable wraps in your horse first aid kit, other than those you might be using for non-emergency use.
+Since you want them to be clean and ready, have an extra set of stable wraps in your horse first aid kit, besides the ones you might be using for non-emergency use.

 06 of 10

-Use for padding under leg wraps or cut up for wound dressing:
+You'll need something for padding under leg wraps or cut up for wound dressing such as: